 We are a company founded on innovation and believe that our success is uniquely tied to our ability to consistently introduce new product innovations across all of our brands.
-We have a long history of technical innovation and product development, introducing hundreds of new products since 1989, with over 80 patents and patents pending worldwide.
+We have a long history of technical innovation and product development, introducing hundreds of new products since 1989, with over 100 patents and patents pending worldwide.
 In recent years, we have developed many innovative products that we believe have revolutionized the active outdoor space.
 For example, in 2008, we introduced a new line of freeride ski boots featuring revolutionary ski/walk performance.
 We have also been an innovator in trekking poles, introducing the first poles with FlickLock® technology that allow a single-handed locking mechanism and Z-Poles that can fold to one-third their size.
 Our innovations in lighting have re-defined the headlamp niche by taking simple components and combining them in a unique manner.
 The AvaLung® backpack is a unique safety device that is designed to help adventurers survive an avalanche by increasing the amount of time a person can breathe while trapped under snow.
 The effectiveness of the Avalung® was tested by doctors and scientists, who published their results in the Journal of the American Medical Association in 2000.

 POC has quickly established its reputation for sleek design and safety in the helmet and protection ranks in gravity sports such as skiing, snowboarding, and cycling.
 POCTM was one of the first helmet brands to use MIPS (Multi-directional Impact Protection Systems) to combat rotational impact which is common in most action sports falls.
-Similarly, PIEPSTM, a brand name synonymous with avalanche beacons, is the first company to combine GPS technology and four antennae in the new Vector transceiver.
+Similarly, PIEPSTM, is a brand name synonymous with avalanche beacons.